andrew-geeks/Tkinter-weather-application/README.md

 Weather application in tkinter(python) by openweathermap An application built in tkinter(Python) with the help of openweather map.
 To get started, sign up to openweathermap and get your api key.
-Will release higher versions in the coming weeks.

 Watch the video for this project: <https://youtu.be/Y6FugQukHZ0>